amoradi/me_static_site/content/notes/introduction_to_statistics_and_probability.md

 will lie between `μ - kσ` and `μ + kσ`

 This is also true for sample data, x̄.

+## 3.3 Measures of Central Tendency and Dispersion From Grouped Data

 ### Citation
 westcottcourses.com